Kozea/WeasyPrint/docs/tutorial.rst

 .. currentmodule:: weasyprint.document

 If you want more than a single PDF, the :meth:`~weasyprint.HTML.render` method gives you a :class:`Document` object with access to individual :class:`Page` objects.
-Thus you can get the number of pages, their size\ [#]_, the details of hyperlinks and bookmarks, etc.
-Documents also have :meth:`~Document.write_pdf` and :meth:`~Document.write_png`
-methods, and you can get a subset of the pages with :meth:`~Document.copy()`.
+Thus you can get the number of pages, their size\ [#]_, the details of hyperlinks and bookmarks, etc.  Documents also have a :meth:`~Document.write_pdf` method, and you can get a subset of the pages with :meth:`~Document.copy()`.
 Finally, for ultimate control, :meth:`~Page.paint` individual pages anywhere on any type of cairo surface.

 .. [#] Pages in the same document do not always have the same size.